 What Is Next?
 Turning up the heat on fuel poverty

-We are pleased to report that we have secured £22,950 in revenue funding, to help residents benefit from lower energy costs and to gain insights to help other organisations improve energy efficiency.
+Lench’s Trust has secured £22,950 in revenue funding, to help older residents benefit from lower energy costs and to gain insights to help other organisations improve energy efficiency.

 This is a £77m grant support programme that provides funding to public, private and third sector applicants in England and Wales, to support improvements to existing district heating or communal heating projects for customers and operators.

-The monies will be spent on commissioning independent heat network specialists Chirpy Heat to monitor the performance of the communal heating at Lench’s Close and William Lench Court.
+The monies will be spent on commissioning independent heat network specialists Chirpy Heat to monitor the performance of the communal heating at one of Lench’s Trust’s three schemes.
+More than 60 residents will directly benefit.

 Dominic Bradley, Chief Executive of Lench’s Trust, said: “We’re delighted to have secured this funding, which will benefit not only our schemes and residents, but also wider landlords across the city with similar communal heating.